codevally/linux-ansible-config/README.md

     ./do.sh create-linode

-Ansible provides two commands:
+Ansible provides three commands:

 * *ansible-playbook* - to execute all of an Ansible playbook on the specified systems
 * *ansible* - to execute an individual shell command or Ansible module on the specified systems
+* *ansible-galaxy* - to work with roles shared on the public [Ansible Galaxy]() web site.

-In each case, use *-i* to specify the inventory file or directory that lists the specified systems.
+Both *ansible-playbook* and *ansible* require you to specify the group of systems that the commands will run on, and use *-i* to specify the inventory file or directory that lists the specified systems.
+The *all* group is a built-in group that automatically includes all of the systems in the specified inventory.

+    ansible GROUP -i INVENTORY OPTIONS

-Use *-a* to execute a shell command:
+For example, use the *-a* option to execute a shell command:

     ansible all -i inventory -a /usr/bin/uptime

 Use *-m* to execute an Ansible module:

     ansible all -i inventory -m ping
+    ansible all -i inventory -m setup

+The *ping* module checks that Ansible can connect to the remote system.
+The *setup* module returns information about the remote system.

 To run a playbook:

     ansible-playbook -K -i inventory my_playbook.yml

+The *-K* option means that Ansible will prompt you for the password of your account on the remote system in order to use *sudo*.

 Add *--syntax-check* to test the Ansible playbook without running it:

     ansible-playbook --syntax-check -K -i inventory my_playbook.yml

 Add *--check* to simulate the effect without making changes to the target systems:

     ansible-playbook --check -K -i inventory my_playbook.yml

 ## Directory structure